-Table 37.
+Table 35.
 An Array is in a Critical State

-Possible Causes Additional Information Corrective Actions Due to the failed disk or disks, the array is no longer maintaining redundant (mirrored or parity) data.
+Possible Causes Additional Information Corrective Actions One or more disks in the array have failed or been removed.
+Due to the failed disk or disks, the array no longer maintains redundant (mirrored or parity) data.
 The failure of an additional disk results in an Offline state and lost data.
-See Section 8.5.1, Troubleshooting Disks, on page 127.
+See Section 6.5.1, Troubleshooting Disks, on page 91.

-Table 38.
+Table 36.
 An Array is in an Offline State

-Possible Causes Additional Information Corrective Actions The array has lost the maximum allowable disks per RAID level. • If the array is non-redundant, the failure of a See Section 8.5.1, Troubleshooting Disks, on page 127.
+Possible Causes Additional Information Corrective Actions The array has lost the maximum allowable disks per RAID level.
+One or more disks have failed.
+If the array is non-redundant, the failure of a single disk causes the array to fail.
+If the array is redundant, the failure of two or more disks causes the array to fail.
+The array cannot be restored (rebuilt).
+See Section 6.5.1, Troubleshooting Disks, on page 91.

-Table 39.
-Cannot Assign a Dedicated Spare to an Array
+Table 37.
+Cannot Assign a Dedicated Spare to a n Arrav Spare to t

 Possible Causes Additional Information Corrective Actions The RAID level does not allow dedicated spares.
 Dedicated spares cannot be created for Volume or RAID0 arrays.
 Create an array with a different RAID level and assign a dedicated spare.
-Create a global spare. not have sufficient The capacity of the disk selected to be a dedicated spare must be equal to or larger than the capacity of the smallest disk in the array. al to or
+Create a global spare.
+The designated disk does not have sufficient capacity to be a dedicated spare The capacity of the disk selected to be a dedicated spare must be equal to or larger than the capacity of the smallest disk in the array.
+Select a different disk.